benzookapi/shopify-barebone-app-sample/README.md

 1. Decide if you run this app locally **or** in cloud hosting serivces like [Render](https://render.com/), [Fly.io](https://fly.io/), [Heroku](https://www.heroku.com/), and [AWS EC2](https://aws.amazon.com/), etc. If you run it locally, you need to use network tunneling tool like [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/) because your app server url (described as `YOUR_APP_URL` below) needs to be **public**, not localhost directly, so you need to bind your localhost to a public URL.
 If your company **blocks network tunneling**, you have to choose a cloud hosting serivce.
 This app has no limtation of hosting serivce choise, but [Render](https://render.com/) is recommneded as they provide free plan, and just conneting a [GitHub repository](../../../shopify-barebone-app-sample) enables you to create a web service, and [Shopify CLI app hosting](https://render.com/docs/deploy-shopify-app) is supported natively with the Docker file.

-2. Add the following environmental variables locally (export in the terminal) or in the cloud platform (in environmental variable settings).
+2. Add the following environmental variables locally (export in the terminal) where you develop this sample app.
+Add the same variables in the cloud hosting service (in environmental variable settings) if you chose it as the running place.
     ```
     SHOPIFY_API_KEY:              YOUR_API_KEY (Copy and paste from your app settings in partner dashboard)
     SHOPIFY_API_SECRET:           YOUR_API_SECRET (Copy and paste from your app settings in partner dashboard)